jon-deng/mpl-layout/README.md

 MPLLayout can be used to:

-* align figure components (such as axes sides or text label locations),
+* align figure elements (axes, text label location, x and y axis, etc.),
 * specify margins around axes,
-* specify relative sizes of axes,
+* specify the figure size,
 * and more!

 ## Motivation

-Matplotlib contains a few strategies for creating figure layouts, for example, `GridSpec` and `subplots` for grid-based axes layouts.
+Matplotlib contains several strategies for creating figure layouts (for example, `GridSpec` and `subplots` for grid-based layouts).
-These strategies are very useful but follow a predetermined strategy for arranging axes that is not easily customizable.
-This sometimes makes it difficult to precisely place axes or can result in extra whitespace.
+These strategies work well, however, they can be insufficient for complex figures or if you want precise placement of figure elements.
-To address this, MPLLayout uses geometric constraints and primitives to precisely position figures, axes and other elements in matplotlib.
+To address this, this package uses geometric primitives and constraints to represent and position figure elements.

 It consists of:

-* geometric primitives to represent plot elements (for example, a `Quadrilateral` primitive can represent a figure or axes, a `Point` primitive can represent a text anchor),
+* geometric primitives to represent figure elements (for example, a `Quadrilateral` primitive represents a figure, a `Point` represents a text anchor, etc.),
-* geometric constraints to specify arrangements of plot elements (for example, axes sides can be aligned with `Collinear` constraints, line lengths can be fixed with `Length` constraints),
+* geometric constraints to position figure elements (for example, `Collinear` constraints align lines, `Length` constraints fix line lengths, etc.),
-* a solver to find geometric primitives that satisfy the constraints,
+* a solver to find primitives that satisfy the constraints,
-* and utilities to generate `matplotlib` figures and axes from geometric primitives.
+* and utilities to generate matplotlib figures and axes from the primitives.

 ## Installation